 It is important to put all of this in context.
 Britain may have had Thatcher but Spain had suffered Franco’s 36 year dictatorship which ended with his death in 1975 and suddenly sent the country hurtling towards democracy.
 Although at the age of 82, the death of Franco was by no means sudden, the transition to democracy was.
 Led by Prince Juan Carlos, who had been designated by Franco as his predecessor in 1969 and had publicly supported his regime right up until his first speech as Head of State to the Spanish courts, the last thing people expected him to announce was a transition to democracy.

 An abrupt end

 Even today, to speak of Bacalao is a delicate matter and often one avoided.
 It became so tainted by drugs and death that even by those that once pioneered the movement prefer to lay it to rest, as Luis Costa signals in his book, ¡Bacalao!
 Historia oral de la música de baile en Valencia, 198O-1995, (Bacalao!
-An oral history of dance music in Valencia, 1980-1995), which commemorates Valencia’s momentous electronic music movement that has been so quickly forgotten.
+An oral history of dance music in Valencia, 1980-1995).
 A recommended read for anyone interested in electronic music and an important accolade to Spain’s forgotten rave movement.

 Words by Amy Colville